tommifloor/pinterest-data-pipeline693/README.md

 .withColumn("longitude", col("from_json(data)")["longitude"])\
 .withColumn("timestamp", col("from_json(data)")["timestamp"])
 ```
-Once the data is formatted correctly, it is run-through the same data cleaning processes as the batch process as it streams into Databricks.
+Once the data is formatted correctly, it is run-through the data cleaning processes found in the batch workflow, in near real-time.
 The workflow scripts for each Kinesis data-stream can be found in the `/databricks_notebooks/streaming`-folder.

 # 5. Key Project Takeaways
-- AWS Cloud computing with EC2, S3 storage, and MSK
+- AWS cloud computing and storage with AWS EC2 and S3
-- API configuration on AWS Gateway
+- API configuration on AWS API Gateway
-- Command line Kafka configuration
+- Apache Kafka event streaming and AWS MSK set up
-- Kafka data streaming using AWS Kinesis
+- Kafka event streaming in AWS Kinesis
 - Airflow DAG workflow creation and MWAA deployment
 - Data cleaning and analysis using Apache Spark and PySpark
-- Databricks platform for data streaming, transformation, and storage
+- Databricks data streaming, transformation, and storage

 # 6. Project Folder Structure
 ```